trane-project/trane/README.md

 Trane comes with utilities for the purpose of facilitating the creation of new courses.
-For example, it provides a course builder that follows the circle of fifths and creates a lesson based on the key and the note that came before in the circle.
+For example, it provides a course builder that follows the circle of fifths and creates a lesson based on the key and the one that came before in the circle.
 For example, one can use this builder to generate a course on the major scale that begins by teaching the C Major scale, followed by the F Major and G Major scale (the scales with one flat and sharp respectively) and so on.